mother-of-all-self-hosting/ansible-role-ghostfolio/docs/configuring-ghostfolio.md

 After running the command for installation, Ghostfolio becomes available at the specified hostname like `https://example.com`.

-To use it, go to `https://example.com/en/register` on a web browser and create a first user by clicking the "Create Account" button. **Note that the first user will be an administrator of the instance.**
+To use it, open the URL `https://example.com/en/register` on a web browser and create a first user by clicking the "Create Account" button. **Note that the first user will be an administrator of the instance.**

 After creating the user and logging in to the instance, you can add bank and brokerage accounts by following the instruction on the UI.